 Link building software: These tools help you with link building, outreach, and link tracking.

 Competitor analysis software: These tools help you research and analyze your competitors to find out what’s working for them.

-SEO Reporting and analytics software: These tools help you track your progress and results over time.
+SEO reporting tools: They help you track your progress and results over time.